NEMETHY: From rubble to petroruble: towards the birth of a new monetary order?

 For Pozsar, Bretton Woods I was the post-World War II agreement that established a gold-backed US dollar as global reserve currency.
 Bretton Woods II began in 1971 when Nixon “temporarily” suspended the gold backing of the US dollar.

-“We are [now] witnessing the birth of Bretton Woods III – a new world (monetary) order centred on commodity-based currencies in the East that will probably weaken the Eurodollar system and contribute to inflationary forces in the West…It used to be as simple as “our currency, your problem.”
-Now it’s “our commodity, your problem”.”
+“We are [now] witnessing the birth of Bretton Woods III – a new world (monetary) order centred on commodity-based currencies in the East that will probably weaken the Eurodollar system and contribute to inflationary forces in the West…It used to be as simple as 'our currency, your problem.'
+Now it’s 'our commodity, your problem'.”

 Pozsar believes that the Bretton Woods III era will be characterised by higher inflation and higher interest rates.
 Governments will substitute foreign currency reserves for commodity reserves.
 Demand for dollars will be lower, as fewer dollars will be held in reserves, and more trade will be done in other currencies.

-The two charts below illustrate the decline in past years the use of US dollar, both as a share of global reserve currencies and share as currency used in international trade:
+The two charts below illustrate the decline in past years in the use of US dollar, both as a share of global reserve currencies and its share as currency used in international trade:

 According to a very recent IMF working paper, “The Stealth Erosion of Dollar Dominance”, “the reserve managers have moved out of dollars in two directions, with one quarter headed into the renminbi and three quarters into currencies of smaller countries that have traditionally played a limited role as reserve assets.”